Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 We can say for certain that activity based metrics are a fail for measuring a new way of working.
 These include:
 * Physical or virtual face time
 * Points velocity - even the Scrum guide has dropped this
-* Finishing within a release date / speed to close a bug
+* Finishing within a release date / speed to close a bug - setting aside #NoEstimates, you can't measure the value of a project by how quickly it was delivered
 * Spyware laptop activity reports - even I'm not sure when I'm being productive, so I'm very skeptical this will tell us
 * Participation in meetings (turn the camera off - see [this article](https://www.sciencedaily.com/releases/2021/08/210830092203.htm))
 * Raw volume of lines of code - unless it's close to zero